tigefa4u/gitlabhq/doc/development/migration_style_guide.md

 ```

 Keep in mind that this operation can easily take 10-15 minutes to complete on
-larger installations (e.g. GitLab.com).
-As a result you should only add default
+larger installations (e.g., GitLab.com).
+As a result, you should only add
-values if absolutely necessary.
-There is a RuboCop cop that will fail if this
+default values if absolutely necessary.
+There is a RuboCop cop that will fail if
-method is used on some tables that are very large on GitLab.com, which would
+this method is used on some tables that are very large on GitLab.com, which
-cause other issues.
+would cause other issues.

+For an empty table (such as a fresh one), it is recommended to use
+`add_column` + `change_column_default` in a single-transaction migration,
+combining it with other operations that don't require `disable_ddl_transaction!`.

 ## Updating an existing column